Cincinnati Personal Injury Lawyer: An increase of cyclists and pedestrian reporting Ohio hit and run accidents

 The National Traffic Safety Administration (NHTSA) says in 2015 that around 5,376 pedestrians were killed by cars and another 818 deaths involved crashes between bicycles and cars.
 The AAA says an average of 682,000 hit-and-run crashes are recorded every year.
 In 2016, there were 2,049 deaths from hit-and-run accidents.

-Joe Lyon is an experienced Ohio personal injury attorney, well-versed in the science and economic impacts of a preventable cyclist and pedestrian injury or death.
+Joe Lyon is an experienced Cincinnati personal injury attorney, well-versed in the science and economic impacts of a preventable cyclist and pedestrian injury or death.
 Following a hit and run accident, contact an experienced Ohio lawyer to investigate.

 An overall increase in traffic deaths may be the result of simply more people on the road and a growing number of bicycle commuters.
 On the other hand, fatal crash rates for bicyclists and pedestrians could be increasing because more people are distracted drivers, primarily preoccupied with tasks on their mobile phone.